dsuarezv/PEWalker/README.md

 The code is written in C# for dotnet core 3.1, but will probably work in previous versions (I haven't tested).
 Install the dotnetcore SDK in your platform and you are ready to roll.

 For console colors, it uses the great C# [Pastel library](https://github.com/silkfire/Pastel).
+Color ANSI codes will not be generated when the output is redirected to a file.

 ## API